 Getting enough protein on a vegan Low FODMAP diet

-One of the things that I love most about plant-based proteins is that they generally come packed with fibre…but many also contain a lot of FODMAPs.
+One of the things that I love most about plant-based proteins is that they’re generally foods rich in fibre … But they many also contain a lot of FODMAPs.
 If you want to take a preventative approach to gut health, this is a good thing because FODMAPs help feed beneficial bacteria in the gut but on a low FODMAP diet for IBS, you’ve got to ditch them for a little while.

 Which means the big servings of nuts, seeds, grains and beans you may rely on to get your protein have to get downsized for a while.
 The key is to continue to put as many low FODMAP protein sources on your plate as possible.
 Tofu is a great, protein-rich option on a low FODMAP diet.
 You might get a little less protein right now but that’s okay because this is a short term thing.

 Low FODMAP Vegan Protein Powders

 There aren’t a ton of protein powders that have been officially tested for FODMAPs.
 Brown rice protein is typically a safe bet up to 2 tablespoons (30ml).
 I like Sunwarrior Classic Protein.
 Another option that appears to be low FODMAP is Botanica Health Perfect Protein (I like the Vanilla) because its ingredients are all low FODMAP in small amounts and it contains no sweeteners.
 I find that I tolerate it very well.

 Low FODMAP Swaps + Food List